Are you a naturally curious person?

-Dr Rebekah Widdowfield chats with Professor Dame Anne Glover about the importance of using science and scientific evidence to inform government policy and how these have been used in the UK during the Covid-19 crisis.
+Professor Dame Anne Glover on the importance of using science and scientific evidence to inform government policy and how these have been used in the UK during the Covid-19 crisis.

-Dr Rebekah Widdowfield chats with Dr Deborah O’Neil about the efficacy of creating drugs, how the vaccine development process works, current efforts being made to produce treatments for COVID-19, and how the current pandemic has affected our approach to global production and collaboration.
+Dr Deborah O’Neil on the efficacy of creating drugs, how the vaccine development process works, current efforts being made to produce treatments for COVID-19, and how the current pandemic has affected our approach to global production and collaboration.

-Rebekah Widdowfield chats with Professor Stephen Reicher about the science and analysis of public behaviours during the Covid-19 pandemic.
+Professor Stephen Reicher on the science and analysis of public behaviours during the Covid-19 pandemic.

-Rebekah Widdowfield and Dr Stella Chan discuss how lockdown and the Covid-19 pandemic have affected people’s mental health, how mental health services may be impacted post-lockdown and coping strategies for difficult times like the present.
+Dr Stella Chan discusses how lockdown and the Covid-19 pandemic have affected people’s mental health, how mental health services may be impacted post-lockdown and coping strategies for difficult times like the present.

-Rebekah Widdowfield chats to Fergus Linehan about the impact Covid-19 has had on Arts & Culture, how the way we consume art has changed and what roads to recovery for venues and festivals are possible.
+Fergus Linehan on the impact Covid-19 has had on Arts & Culture, how the way we consume art has changed and what roads to recovery for venues and festivals are possible.